Doctorate in Clinical Psychology

-For 2021 entry we will be accepting applications for NHS places from UK, EU and non-EU candidates with a right to work in the UK.
+For 2022 entry we will be accepting applications for NHS places from candidates with a right to work in the UK.
 We will additionally be accepting applications for self-funded places from candidates who meet overseas fees status and who do not have the right to work in the UK.
-Please see the Funding section below for further details about self-funded places.
+Please see the Funding section below for further details.

 Relevant clinical experience would normally be either paid or as part of a postgraduate degree.
 For NHS candidates, voluntary experience is only acceptable in the context of other non-voluntary clinical experience.
 Lack of any direct experience in the NHS may be a disadvantage.

 At the time of application, the trainee's degree must satisfy the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).
 We do not consider applications from Undergraduate students.